dongzhang89/CONTA/README.md

 * Learning rate: Stochastic gradient descent (SGD) is used with momentum of 0.9 and initial learning rate of 2.5e-4.
 Polynomial learning rate decay is employed; the learning rate is multiplied by ```(1-iter/iter_max)**power``` at every 10 iterations.
 * Monitoring: Moving average loss (average_loss in Caffe) can be monitored in TensorBoard.
 * Preprocessing: Input images are randomly re-scaled by factors ranging from 0.5 to 1.5, padded if needed, and randomly cropped to 321x321.
+* You can find more useful tools in /tools/xxx.

 ### Training batch normalization